 The decision-maker must believe all of the following:

-- You must genuinely be intending to undertake and are capable of undertaking any work or business activity in the UK stated in your application
+- Must genuinely be intending to undertake and are capable of undertaking any work or business activity in the UK stated in your application

-- You must not intend to work in the UK in breach of your visa conditions
+- Must not intend to work in the UK in breach of your visa conditions

-- Any money you claim to be available is genuinely available and that you intend to use it for the purposes described in the application
+- Any money claimed to be available is genuinely available and that is intended to use it for the purposes described in the application

 The decision-maker will also consider any of your endorsements and may consider any or all of the following: